Gongs for meditation & sound healing

 A gong is more than an instrument.
 It opens a field in which sound, resonance and silence coincide.
 In meditation, sound healing or inner work, the gong automatically carries you to a layer that is quieter than thoughts, deeper than relaxation.

-In the Sound Chapel you will find Europe's largest collection of gongs, a place where you can listen, play and feel which resonance suits you.
+In the Sound Chapel you will find Europe's largest collection of gongs, a place where you can

-What is a gong?
+What is a Gong

 A gong is a hand-formed percussion instrument rich in overtones.
 When it sounds, it creates a vibrating field that moves throughout the body.